ElectricalGang

 When these reset buttons fail, it likely means there is no power running to the GFCI or that the GFCI has been wired incorrectly.
 If an outlet reset button trips each time it’s pressed, there may be a dangerous current leak within the circuit.

-How Do You Know If a Gfci Outlet Is Bad?
+How Do You Know If a GFCI Outlet Is Bad?

 So the only reliable way to check an older GFCI is to use a circuit tester that has its own GFCI test button (sold at home centers and hardware stores).
 Plug in the tester and push its test button.
 If the power goes off, the GFCI is working.
 Press the reset button to restore power.